Schillingerkurs/schillingerkurs.github.io/_pages/about.md

 <div style="display: flex; align-items: center;">
     <div style="flex: 1;">
         The second plot shows the share of the Gross Domestic Product (GDP) for exports of oil- and minerals as well as resource taxation (UNU-WIDER 2023) for the 68 least developed countries in the world 5 between 2001 and 2022.
 Oil revenues are important, but mineral exports become increasingly important in recent years.
 Only a fraction of these commodity revenues are formally taxed.
-This highlights the importance of rent sharing agreements beyond formal taxation, especially national governments and multinational enterprises.
+This highlights the importance of rent sharing agreements beyond formal taxation, especially between national governments and multinational enterprises.
     </div>
     <div style="flex: 1; text-align: center;">
         <img src="files/linechart/taxes_resource_exports_gdp.jpg" alt="Taxes and Resource Exports">